Q: Can I really set up Amazon Connect in minutes?

 Q: How do I edit Amazon Connect Contact flows?

 Amazon Connect provides a Contact flow editor that lets you drag-and-drop blocks onto the designer canvas, and then use connectors to connect the blocks in the flow.
 You can configure the settings for each block after adding it to the designer.

-Q: Can I customize the pronunciation of text-to-speech in Contact flows?
+Q: Does Amazon Connect offer text-to-speech in Contact flows?

 Q: How do I use Amazon Lex chatbots with Amazon Connect?

 You can use an Amazon Lex chatbot in your Amazon Connect contact flow to interact with callers.
 Callers can provide input to the chatbot by either speaking an utterance or pressing digits on their keypads.
 Amazon Lex interprets the spoken utterance or dual-tone multi-frequency signaling (DTMF) digits entered on a keypad, and uses them to understand the caller’s intent, or for collecting slot information like a zip code or account number.

 Q: What are contact attributes in Amazon Connect?